FAU-LAP/NOMAD-CAMELS/docs/source/index.rst

     </div>

-In experimental physics many experiments utilize a multitude of different measurement devices used in dynamically changing setups where changing measurement procedures or adding new devices is often cumbersome and difficult as it often requires advanced programming knowledge.
-CAMELS will allow you to define instrument control and measurement protocols using a graphical user interface (GUI) where each measurement step can be added with the click of a button.
+In experimental sciences experiments often utilize a multitude of different measurement devices used in dynamically changing setups.
+Changing measurement procedures or adding new devices is often cumbersome and difficult as it often requires advanced programming knowledge.
+CAMELS allows you to define instrument control and measurement protocols using a graphical user interface (GUI) where each measurement step can be added with the click of a button.
 This provides a low entry-threshold enabling the creation of new and sophisticated measurement protocols without programming knowledge or a deeper understanding of device communication.

 Who is CAMELS for?
 ==================